open-pioneer/trails-starter/docs/RepositoryGuide.md

     They will only increase your application's bundle size slightly.
     _Central packages like `react`, `react-dom`, chakra packages or any trails packages **must not** be allowed as duplicates._

-Example: ts-lib is present twice
+Example: tslib is present twice

 ```bash
 $ pnpm install